LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 │   %3 = (%1)(%2, x)::Any
 └──      return %3
 ```
 In the REPL, the color code is different.
 It is here just the syntax-highlighting that removed the color.
 The essential thing to note here, however, is that `Main.var::Any`.
-That is the type of `var` is inferred as `Any`.
+That is, the type of `var` is inferred as `Any`.
 Why is that so?
 Clearly,
 ```julia
 julia> typeof(var)
 Int64
 ```
 It's an `Int64`!
 What's gone wrong then?

-Simple answer: The REPL compiles the functions just after pressing enter, and uses these function then later. `f` incorporates the global variable `var`, which is then evaluated somewhen later.
-But then, at that moment, `var` might have been changed in between!
-It could have even a different type now!
-(To be honest, `var` is only a name, and points just to objects of some type ...)
+Simple answer: Julia compiles the functions just after pressing enter, and uses these functions then later. `f` incorporates the global variable `var`, which is then evaluated somewhen later, too.
+But then, at that future moment, `var` might have changed in between!
+It could even have a different type then!
+(To be honest, `var` is only a name, and points just to objects of some type at a time ...)
-And the compiler must respect that this type might have changed (that's part of the philosophy of Julia to write as generical code as possible).
-So, it decides `var` inside `f` to of type `Any`, which is then converted to the type that it has in fact during runtime.
-This conversion costs time!
+And the compiler must respect that this type might have changed (that's part of the philosophy of Julia to write as generic code as possible).
+So, it decides `var` inside `f` to of type `Any`.
+And only during runtime, it's converted to the type that it does have in fact then.
+This runtime conversion costs time!

 Differently from e.g. C/C++ where a variable name is solidly assigned to a type, Julia allows more flexibility.
 But that comes at a price, obviously.